 4. KMPlayer –

-Amongst the many offerings in the VLC alternatives array, we have included the KMPlayer, which places itself as a practical pick for those who prefer a simple tool with many capabilities.
-Compatible with most popular video formats such as AVI, RM, MPEG 1/2/4, ASF, MKV, FLV, DVD, MP4, Xvid, DivX and H.264, you can even playback audio content in APE, MP3, WAV, MPC, Flac, MIDI and various other encoding.
+Amongst the many offerings in the programs similar to VLC array, we have included the KMPlayer, which places itself as a practical pick for those who prefer a simple tool with many capabilities.
+Compatible with most popular video formats such as AVI, RM, MPEG 1/2/4, ASF, MKV, FLV, DVD, MP4, Xvid, DivX, and H.264, you can even playback audio content in APE, MP3, WAV, MPC, Flac, MIDI, and various other encodings.
 To deliver a more enriched user experience, you can carry out a number of adjustments like changing the brightness and contrast, activate the noise reduction plug-in, adjust the screen size and even stretch it to completely fill up your display.
 For a price tag that reads as ‘free,’ there’s absolutely no harm in giving the KMPlayer application a try.

 5. Media Player Classic –

-If you’re looking for VLC alternatives that are well designed and highly reliable, the Zune software is most likely to top that list.
+If you’re looking for software like VLC that is well designed and highly reliable, the Zune software is most likely to top that list.
 Developed by Microsoft, this application features a stylish UI that flaunts a Metro-styled layout.
 Amongst its many offerings are the discovery and recommendations attributes called Quickplay and Smart DJ, respectively.
 The former option allows you to conveniently access all your favorite content as well as recently played and added media files.
 With Smart DJ, the software will automatically queue up tracks based on the type of song and artist.
-There’s also a mini mode which can re-size the entire player into a smaller window for better multitasking.
+There’s also a mini mode that can re-size the entire player into a smaller window for better multitasking.

 7. DivX –

 Last to reside on our recommendations of VLC substitutes is the DivX media player.
 The software basically comes bundled with 3 key features.
-Besides playing most popular video formats, the app lets you watch streaming videos in DivX, AVI and MKV formats through the web player.
-The codec pack brings in support for high quality playback of various encoding types, while with the file converter, you can create and backup content as well as convert them into DivX or MKV in a single step.
+Besides playing the most popular video formats, the app lets you watch streaming videos in DivX, AVI and MKV formats through the web player.
+The codec pack brings in support for high-quality playback of various encoding types, while with the file converter, you can create and back up content as well as convert them into DivX or MKV in a single step.
 To avail of more offerings, the unlocked version of the DivX Plus player is available for $19.99.